rafaelvda/rafaelvda/README.md

 ### 🤔 Job

-As a working student I'm searching a job in development or in data to pass my bachelor's degree at CNAM University 👨🏻‍🎓
+As a working student I'm searching a job in Development or in Data to pass my bachelor's degree at CNAM University 👨🏻‍🎓

 ### 📫 Contact